reu/keepup/README.md

 # Keepup
 Automatically monitor, restart, daemonize and warn about process failures without any complicated DSL.

-Keepup was written with simplicity on mind, and can monitor just a single process.
+Keepup was written with simplicity in mind, and can monitor just a single process.

 ## Usage